notEvil/ranger-ext/external/README.md

 ## How to ?

-- Include it in your commands.py somehow
+- Add it to your commands.py

-see commands.py in the repository's root
+See commands.py in the repository's root.

 - Create keymap in your rc.conf

-I, for instance, use `map s<delete> console sudo delete` and `map spp sudo paste`.
+I use `map spp sudo paste`, `map s<delete> console sudo delete` and so on.

 ## Details

 - In general crucial low-level functions are replaced by decorated versions.
 This way this extension does not depend on any implementation detail of ranger.
-- But for one exception: `ranger.core.actions` from imports the `ranger.core.loader.CopyLoader` that is necessarily replaced.
+- But for some exceptions: ranger from imports some low-level functions.
+They are necessarily replaced with decorated versions too.
 - Every CopyLoader (on paste) starts a new sub process.
 Inital cryptographic handshake may lead to a small delay.
 - prints to stdout and stderr are completely dropped on client side.